County of San Diego

 The County of San Diego is committed to helping communities thrive while protecting the region’s unique and diverse natural resources.
 One of the County’s sustainability tools is the 2018 Climate Action Plan (2018 CAP), which contains a series of measures to reduce greenhouse gas emissions over the next 30 years.
 These measures are administered through multiple County departments and focus on activities that occur within the unincorporated area of the region, and within County-owned facilities, regardless of location.

-The County is actively engaged in implementing the the 26 measures in the 2018 CAP to reduce greenhouse gas emissions.
+The County is actively engaged in implementing the 26 measures in the 2018 CAP to reduce greenhouse gas emissions.

 - Visit the CAP Dashboard to see our progress